RatherRude/Elite-Dangerous-AI-Integration/readme.md

 # COVAS NEXT: AI Integration

 [![A Day in the Life of a Bounty Hunter](http://img.youtube.com/vi/nvuCwwixvxw/0.jpg)](https://www.youtube.com/watch?v=nvuCwwixvxw)

-*Click the image above to watch the video on YouTube.*
+<- *Click the image to watch the video on YouTube.*

 This integration aims to provide a more intuitive and hands-free experience for commanders, making interactions with the game more seamless and efficient by allowing you to connect Elite:Dangerous with various services for STT,TTS and LLMs.
 This creates a continuous conversation between you and the starship's computer via spoken word, as it should be in the 34th century.